 How to interpret the data

-- Search partners: As of October 2020 Search partners no longer distinguishes between Top vs. Other, and all Search partner data will be labeled in one segment.
+- Search partners— As of October 2020 Search partners no longer distinguish between Top vs. Other, and all Search partner data will be labeled in one segment.
 You may still see "Search partners: Top," which includes data from before October 2020.